dwinugroho/config/packages/eslint-config/README.md

 };
 ```

-## Configuration
+## ⚙️ Configuration

-The configuration includes the following plugins and extends:
+The configuration includes a powerful lineup of plugins and extends:

 - eslint:recommended
 - plugin:react/recommended